1Z99/movie/README.md

 <h2>Live Site</h2>

-<p>The website is live and accessible at <a href="https://1z99.github.io/movie/" target="_blank">Artrc Movies</a>.
+<p>The website is live and accessible at <a href="https://1z99.github.io/movie/" target="_blank" rel="noopener noreferrer">Artrc Movies</a>.
 Feel free to explore the extensive movie database and search for your favorite movies!</p>

 <h2>Features</h2>